freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a Format which is both Machine and Human Readable.

-There is a main thing between XML and HTML which makes them different from each other.
-It is that XML was designed to carry a particular information and focuses on that informaion only.
-And HTML focuses on displaying that particular Information like design and all these stuff regarding the information.
+There are two primary differences between XML and HTML.
+1. XML was designed to describe data; whereas, HTML was designed to display data.

-Also XML does not uses a predefined tags as used by HTML.
-It uses user defined tags.
+2. HTML uses predefined tags while XML uses user defined tags.

 Following are the simplicity caused by XML :
 1. It simplifies data sharing